vercel/next.js/docs/advanced-features/dynamic-import.md

 `DynamicComponent` will be the default component returned by `../components/hello`.
 It works like a regular React Component, and you can pass props to it as you normally would.

+> **Note**: import() needs to be explicitly written without template strings.
+Furthermore the import() has to be inside the dynamic() call for us to be able to match webpack bundles / module ids to the specific dynamic() call.
+Also, you can't use dynamic() inside of rendering as it needs to be marked in the top level of the module.

 ## With named exports

 If the dynamic component is not the default export, you can use a named export too.
 Consider the module `../components/hello.js` which has a named export `Hello`: